I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 What do you think you're going to have to do here?

-You're gonna have to comply.
+You're going to have to comply.

-Who's gonna get blamed for this?
+Who's going to get blamed for this?

-She was talking essentially, but what's happening here under the guise, under the ages, if you will, of climate change, the federal government to save the day is buying up more and more privately held land.
+She was talking essentially about what's happening here under the guise, under the agency, if you will, of climate change.

-Under the guise of clean renewable energy, we're not there yet.
+Under the guise of clean, renewable energy, we're not there yet.

 There's nothing anywhere near being able to replace oil.